yukun-dong/how-to/[Document]-Connect-to-an-API-(Preview-Feature).md

 To add an API connection:

 ### In Visual Studio Code

-1. Open a TeamsFx project, from the Teams Toolkit side bar select `Add features` or open command palette and select `Teams: Add features`
+1. Open a TeamsFx project
+2. From the Teams Toolkit side bar select `Add features` or open the Visual Studio Code Command Palette and select `Teams: Add features`:

 ![image](https://user-images.githubusercontent.com/11220663/165349151-bf009c88-907a-4fd1-9d2d-cdb26e2a93cc.png)

-2. Scroll down and select `API Connection`
+2. Select `API Connection`:

 ![image](https://user-images.githubusercontent.com/11220663/165430594-3793de91-ac4b-4746-9810-e004aadea19b.png)

 3. Input endpoint for your API.

 The endpoint should be a valid http(s) url.
-It will be added to your project's local app setting and used as base url when making requests.
-This means you don't need to input full api url for every request.
+It will be added to your project's local application settings and it is the base url for API  requests.

 ![image](https://user-images.githubusercontent.com/11220663/165430748-9c61a7a0-e51e-4642-8735-04affdc2bf74.png)

-4. Choose which component needs to invoke the API.
+4. Choose which component will access the API.

 ![image](https://user-images.githubusercontent.com/11220663/165430964-b5273e72-ee76-41f5-b103-3dcc440e17f7.png)

-5. Input alias for your API.
-The alias is used to generate app setting names for your API, which will be added to your project's local app setting.
+5. Input an alias for your API.
+This alias is used to generate the application settings name for your API, and it will be added to your project's local application settings.

 ![image](https://user-images.githubusercontent.com/11220663/165431010-28b22571-31a4-4fcc-9b90-e14626ef182c.png)

 6. Select how you want to authenticate the API requests.
-We will generate appropriate sample code and add corresponding local app settings based on your selection.
+We will generate appropriate sample code and add corresponding local application settings based on your selection.

 ![image](https://user-images.githubusercontent.com/11220663/165431048-66b522d3-c616-4b84-b7aa-41a14f92696a.png)

-7. There will be some additional questions based on your selection of an authentication type.
-Provide information for each question to complete the flow.
+7. There will be some additional configuration required based on the authentication type selected.

 ### In TeamsFx CLI